Current Data Requests

 Withdrawn

-2024080201 Matusovich, Becca Children's Oral Health Network 8/12/2024 9/24/2024 MHDO Level II CY 2023 Dental Claims, Dental Eligibility, Medical Claims, Medical Eligibility including City/ZIP, DOB, FIPS Codes, Race & Ethnicity and Anonymous Payer Name/ID.
-This data request seeks to add an additional year of MHDO data (CY 2023) to previously approved data request number 2023062101.
-A copy of the 2022 Maine COHN Data Brief can be found here https://www.mainecohn.org/what-we-do/data.
-The Children’s Oral Health Network (COHN), formerly the Partnership for Children’s Oral Health, is a broad network of oral health stakeholders who are collaborating toward a shared mission: eradicating dental disease among Maine children.
+2025042801 Matusovic, Becca Children's Oral Health Network 6/2/2025 7/17/2025 MHDO Level II Q1 2024 – Q4 2025 Dental Claims, Dental Eligibility, Medical Claims, Medical Eligibility including City/ZIP, DOB, FIPS Codes, Anonymous Payer Name/ID and MHDO De-Identified Person Directory including DOB and Race & Ethnicity.
+This data request seeks to add additional years of MHDO data to previously approved data request number 2024080201.
+The Children's Oral Health Network (formerly PCOH) is a broad network of oral health stakeholders who are collaborating toward a shared mission: eradicating dental disease among Maine children.
 A key piece of this work is to strengthen the capacity of Maine’s oral health service delivery systems to reach all children in Maine with effective preventive and restorative dental care.
-To create a shared understanding of the strengths and challenges of the current delivery system, we propose an analysis of all-payer claims data that will provide a snapshot of current patterns in utilization of preventive and restorative dental services and look at variations in utilization and cost across payer/insurer type, age group, location/geography, provider type, and setting of care.
+In order to create a shared understanding of the strengths and challenges of the current delivery system, we propose an analysis of MHDO’s all-payer claims data that will provide a snapshot of current patterns in utilization of preventive and restorative dental services and look at variations in utilization and cost across payer/insurer type, age group, location/geography, provider type, and setting of care.
 Additionally, summary data will be reported on children's dental health use to the Kids Count Project, as well as the statewide Shared Community Health Needs Assessment and Public Health District data profiles.
 This project will benefit the people of Maine because it will help to build shared understanding of ways in which the current delivery system is able to meet the needs of Maine children, and what gaps remain.
 This will allow for collaborative planning to align resources and coordinate efforts to fill the gaps and increase children’s access to recommended oral health care.